Kaderde/teched2025-msad/exercises/ex1/ex1.2/README.md

 **Why This is Vulnerable:**
   - ❌ No DELETE validation in JavaScript to enforce admin-only deletion.
   - ❌ No check for incident urgency when a support user tries to close an incident.
-  - ❌ Admin privileges are not automatically enforced at both service (ProcessorService) and CRUD operation level.
+  - ❌ Admin privileges are not enforced at both service (ProcessorService) and CRUD operation level.

 ## 💥 3.
 Exploitation: (TBD with screenshots)